tuaris/CryptoCurrencyPHP/README.md

 # Crypto Currency for PHP

 A collection of common utilities and libraries in PHP for use with Bitcoin and Zetacoin compatable crypto currencies ustilizing the secp256k ECDSA curve.
+Full documentation and extended examples are avialable at: http://www.unibia.com/unibianet/developer/crypto-currency-php-libraries-pure-php-zetacoin-and-bitcoin-compatable-crypto-currencies

 The code may be messy and all over the place, but I'm still pulling things together as I merge this code base with items from the PHPECC codebase.
 The current features include: